Documentation Index

 Call Queue All

-As well as including normal missed calls when routed through a call queue, if CALL_QUEUE_ALL is set, then any attempts to dial a user when there are no devices registered is also included.
-By default, when using just CALL_QUEUE, only the first attempt to dial a user when devices are un-registered or unavailable is logged.
-WARNING: This can generate a significant amount of traffic in poorly managed queues.
+As well as normal missed calls routed through a call queue, includes any attempt to dial a user when no devices are registered.
+By default, using just Call Queue (1) logs only the first attempt to dial a user when devices are unregistered or unavailable.

 128